Lazice/KitC-fanfictions/raw/Roulive_fic2.md

  `Found a better way to edit this.
 Markup beloved.
 Github beloved.`
 ***
 When the door opens, there are chattering in the hallways.
 Mingling workers lurk their whispers underneath hushed breaths, as they watch Olive stride through the court's hallways.
-Words go a long way, literally.
-As it isn't long before the
+Words go a long way.
+Literally.
+As it isn't long before most the courts get notice of the
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NTc5MDUxMTEsLTU0NzA3Mzc2MSwtMT
-A4ODI3OTE4NywxNjAzMTEyNDc2LC0xNjU5NDg1NzU1LC0xNDcz
-ODY3OTQsMjEyODc5NzQ0NF19
+eyJoaXN0b3J5IjpbLTUzMDYzMzU2LC01NDcwNzM3NjEsLTEwOD
+gyNzkxODcsMTYwMzExMjQ3NiwtMTY1OTQ4NTc1NSwtMTQ3Mzg2
+Nzk0LDIxMjg3OTc0NDRdfQ==
 -->